 Breeders & Puppy Costs

 Cane Corsos can vary in cost depending on whether you adopt (which you should) or buy from a breeder.
+Either way make sure you pick the perfect name for your Cane Corso.
 It will typically cost around $300 to $500 when adopting a Corso from a shelter or adoption agency.
 These costs are typically just to cover the cost of caring for the dog beforehand.

 It gets significantly costlier when you purchase straight from a breeder, depending on the breeding it can cost anywhere from $1,500 to $4,000.
 When purchasing from a breeder make sure they provide you the full genetic history of the puppies parents, if they refuse to provide proof the parents have no hip or eye problems, run as you could end up paying a lot of money to help fix hip dysplasia or eye problems later on.